Help With Sealing And Expungement

 We give every new criminal defense client a free and confidential consultation.
 We offer reasonable rates, and flexible payment options may be available.
 Additionally, we have two lawyers on staff who are board certified in criminal defense.

 Contact us today – and start clearing your name.
 Most employers do not know the difference between an arrest and a conviction.
+Ask us about getting your mugshot removed from government websites or commercial online sites.
 Stop losing jobs over something that can be fixed.
 Call 407-246-0066 or send an email.